thatMacAdmin/blog.macbytes.io/content/about.md

 In my spare time I enjoy things regular people seem to enjoy like, cooking and spending time outside with my family and dogs.

-*Note: The posts, views and opinions expressed here are my own and are not the views of my employer, or anyone else for that matter.*
+*Important Note: The posts, views and opinions expressed here are my own and are not the views of my employer, or anyone else for that matter.*